 From deep-cut cavernous gorges to the rolling red dunes of the desert expanses.
 The national parks, the spaces between, and the entirety of Western Australia—welcome to the Thunderdome.

-The Gibb River Road is an essential 4×4 adventure in Australia’s unreal Kimberly Region exploring some of the best assets of the Outback.
+The Gibb River Road is an essential 4×4 adventure in Australia’s unreal Kimberly Region exploring some of the best assets of outback adventures in Australia.
 It’s popular and thus busy.

 Instead, the Canning Stock Route is a meaty challenge for anyone looking for something really remote to sink their teeth into.
 The Victorian High Country is another winner and a significantly shorter drive presenting something very different to the sights of the Outback.

-6. Really Going Down Under – Scuba Activities in Australia’s Waters
+6. Really Going Down Under – Scuba Diving in Australia’s Waters

-That’s because beaches aren’t an adventure!
+That’s because Bondi Beach isn’t an adventure!
 You sit there, get a sandy bum, and perv on other sandy bums.
 No, the real adventure is what lies beneath.

-Ever heard of the Great Barrier Reef—the world’s longest stretch of coral reef?
-At roughly 2300 kilometres long, it traces nearly the entire length of Queensland’s eastern coast: it’s a whole other world down there.
+Ever heard of the Great Barrier Reef—the world’s longest stretch of coral reef, a World Heritage site and one of the World’s best places to dive?
+At roughly 2,300 kilometres long, it traces nearly the entire length of Queensland’s eastern coast: it’s a whole other world of colourful marine life, tropical fish and oceanic peace down there.

-Ningaloo Reef over on the west side of Australia is a golden opportunity to dive with whale sharks.
-Or better yet, get off the mainland to Christmas Island or Lord Howe Island for something really untouched.
+Ningaloo Reef over in Western Australia is a golden opportunity to dive with an incredible variety of marine life, including whale sharks.
+Or better yet, get off mainland Australia to Christmas Island or Lord Howe Island for something really untouched.

 Although already a magnificent diving destination, realistically, Australia is also one of the best places for a liveaboard trip in the world.
 Massive regions of gorgeous dive territories and endless lengths of coastline to trail just means that living on-site at the dive site is the perfect adventure vacation in Australia.